by Skinny Ms.

 1. Carrots are an Excellent Source of Essential Vitamins

 “Raw carrots are very low in saturated fat and cholesterol.
 They are also a good source of Thiamin, Niacin, Vitamin B6, Folate and Manganese, and a very good source of dietary fiber, Vitamin A, Vitamin C, Vitamin K and Potassium.”
 (NutritionData.com)

 One medium carrot has only 25 calories and a study done last year shows that eating carrots prior to a meal can increase the consumption of other veggies served at mealtime.

 “Increasing the portion size of a vegetable served as a first course can be an effective strategy for increasing vegetable consumption in preschool children.”
 (Source)

 And don’t forget what Mom always told you about carrots being good for your eyes.
 Few vegetables can compete with carrots in this respect.
 A half-cup serving of cooked carrots offers four times the RDA of vitamin A in the form of beta-carotene!

-2. Fill Up on Fiber
+2. Carrots Can Help You Fill Up on Fiber

 Carrots are full of fiber, too!
 Since all that fiber helps fill you up, you’ll most likely eat less overall, so carrots can assist in weight loss.

-3. Carrots Can Help Lower Cholesterol
+3. Carrots Help Lower Cholesterol

 A 1987 study from the USDA published in the “Journal of Agricultural and Food Chemistry” showed that soluble fiber may help lower blood-cholesterol levels by binding with bile acids that triggers cholesterol to be drawn out of the bloodstream to make more bile acids.